ki3l119/chess/packages/game/README.md

 - Stalemate
 - Fifty-move rule

-The code can be used in either a NodeJS or browser environment.
+The code can be used in either a NodeJS environment or with a bundler like Vite to include the package in a JavaScript bundle to be executed in a browser environment.

 ## Building the Package